dmitmel/sorting-visualization/README.md

 cargo +nightly doc --document-private-items --open
 ```

 Nightly Rust is required for building docs because the `--document-private-items` is currently unstable.
-This option is very useful when developing an application (not library) because you would probably like to see the documentation of the whole codebase.
+This option is very useful when developing an application (not library) because you would probably like to see the documentation of the entire codebase.

 ## TODO